 "Remodeling typically occurs when one is not able to function comfortably in the space, or the aesthetics cause negative feelings instead of positive ones," says Claire E. Tamburro, ASID, a Washington, D.C.-based interior designer.

-A new bathroom in your master suite will nearly always give you a good return on your investment, says Christine Baumann, ASID, of Christine Baumann Interiors in New York City.
+A new bathroom in your main suite will nearly always give you a good return on your investment, says Christine Baumann, ASID, of Christine Baumann Interiors in New York City.
 A roomy, organized closet or a combined bathroom refresh appeals to buyers, but simply adding square footage to the bedroom area doesn't.
 "It offers mainly aesthetic benefits for the current homeowner," she says.

-"A great master suite really makes a potential buyer able to imagine living there.
+"A great main suite really makes a potential buyer able to imagine living there.
 It makes them want to live their lives in that home," says Jane Klein, ASID, of Jane Klein Interiors in Milwaukee.
 "I have never had a client that only remodeled a bedroom.
-The goal is to achieve a more livable master suite, with a beautiful bath, better closets, usually a television, new windows and sometimes a small home office area," she says.
+The goal is to achieve a more livable main suite, with a beautiful bath, better closets, usually a television, new windows and sometimes a small home office area," she says.

 "People are willing to forego some luxury in the garage or deck or kid's rooms," says Michael McCutcheon, president of McCutcheon Construction in Berkeley, Calif. and member of the National Association of the Remodeling Industry.
-"The master suite should have large, preferably walk-in closets, separate tub and shower, two sinks, nice lighting."
+"The main suite should have large, preferably walk-in closets, separate tub and shower, two sinks, nice lighting."

-Baumann says she prefers to set up a reading area in her clients' master bedrooms, complete with a comfortable chair, ottoman and side table.
-She discourages homeowners from setting up a home office in their master suite.
+Baumann says she prefers to set up a reading area in her clients' main bedrooms, complete with a comfortable chair, ottoman and side table.
+She discourages homeowners from setting up a home office in their main suite.
 "Constantly being able to see your office prevents you from being able to turn off," she says.
 She advises clients instead to have an office space in the kitchen, or in a guest room in a lockable office cabinet.

 Whether you're getting your home ready for the market or looking to stay there for years, it's becoming more common for remodeling projects to include features that will accommodate aging residents who may need wheelchairs or walkers.

 "Clients over age 50 are thinking about the future, and if they want to stay in their homes as they get older, they make modifications as necessary," Baumann says.
-"That means installing barrier-free showers, wide doors and making the structure Americans with Disabilities Act compliant in case the homeowner becomes disabled."
-If you want to stay in your two-story home as you get older, you may consider creating a new master bedroom suite downstairs, out of a dining room or guest room, she says, or adding a chair lift or elevator, if space allows.
+"That means installing barrier-free showers, wide doors and making the structure Americans with Disabilities Act-compliant in case the homeowner becomes disabled."
+If you want to stay in your two-story home as you get older, you may consider creating a new main bedroom suite downstairs, out of a dining room or guest room, she says, or adding a chair lift or elevator, if space allows.

 Susan Miner, ASID, a Colorado-based interior designer, agrees.
 "There is a trend for young families to buy their 'forever' home as early in family life as possible, so it is important to plan for all ages when making any major changes to the house," she says.
 "We are also seeing more multi-generational households, so having all the conveniences on the first floor is good long-range planning."